RISE-UNIBAS/humanities_data_benchmark/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17475190.svg)](https://doi.org/10.5281/zenodo.17475190)

-This repository contains benchmark datasets (images), prompts, ground truths, and evaluation scripts for assessing the performance of large language models (LLMs) on humanities-related tasks.
+This repository contains benchmark datasets (images and text files), prompts, ground truths, and evaluation scripts for assessing the performance of large language models (LLMs) on humanities-related tasks.
 The suite is designed as a resource for researchers and practitioners interested in systematically evaluating how well various LLMs perform on digital humanities (DH) tasks involving visual materials.

 > **ℹ Looking for benchmark results?**
 > This README provides an overview of the benchmark suite and explains how to use it.
-> For detailed test results and model comparisons, visit our [results dashboard](https://rise-unibas.github.io/humanities_data_benchmark/).
+> For detailed test results and model comparisons, visit our [results dashboard](https://rise-services.rise.unibas.ch/benchmarks/).

 ## What is Benchmarking and Why Should You Care?